Table of Contents

 - Otter.ai

-- What It Does: Transcribes and summarizes real-time audio recordings from meetings or lectures.
+- What It Does: Transcribes and summarizes real-time audio from meetings or lectures.

 - Key Features: Voice-to-text, speaker identification, and searchable notes.

-- Best For: Students, journalists, and professionals attending frequent meetings.
+- Best For: Students, journalists, and professionals who attend frequent meetings.

-- Example Use: Converting a lecture into searchable notes for study prep.
+- Example Use: Converting a lecture into searchable notes for study preparation.

 4. Time Management and Focus Tools